hasura/graphql-engine/rfcs/remote-schema-permissions.md

 }
 ```

-For input objects presets, we can allow user to customize the argument:
+For input objects presets, we can allow user to customize the argument type by providing new input object types (the new input object should also be a subset of the original input object).
+This way some input fields can be preset and remaining can be exposed in the schema :

 ```
 input UserBoolExpForRole {